Zivania: Consumption and other usage

 Cypriots consume zivania throughout the year.
 During the summer, zivania is served ice cold.
 Zivania is not usually consumed alone and it is typically served with dried nuts, loukoumi, shoushouko or small appetizers like Cypriot loukaniko, lountza and tsamarella.

 Before the introduction of beer and other alcoholic drinks in Cyprus, the main alcoholic drinks Cypriots consumed were wine and zivania.
 In some villages of Cyprus, cinnamon is added to zivania giving it a distinct red colour, aroma and flavour.
-When zivania is left to age, it gains stronger flavour and aroma.
-Aged zivania is highly valued and is kept for consumption during special occasions or as a welcoming treat for visitors.
+When left to age, it gains stronger flavour and aroma and is often reserved for special occasions or served to visitors.

-Zivania, in addition to its use as an alcoholic beverage, it is also used to treat wounds, for massaging sore body parts, as a remedy for colds and toothaches, and as a warming-up drink during the cold months of winter, especially in the villages of the Troodos Mountains.
+Beyond its use as a beverage, zivania is used to treat wounds, for massaging sore body parts, and as a folk remedy for colds and toothaches, particularly in the villages of the Troodos Mountains.

 Authenticity

-To establish the authenticity of zivania, chemical studies were contacted to investigate which of the metals analyzed constitute diagnostic parameters that establish authenticity.
+To establish the authenticity of zivania, chemical studies were conducted to investigate which of the metals analyzed constitute diagnostic parameters that establish authenticity.
 The results of the studies establish that zivania is related to the unique geological and climatic conditions existing on the island of Cyprus.